FlindersSTEMOutreach/FlinBIT/README.md

 When you log into your FlinBIT you will have the option to view the incomming data stream in the data plotter.

-To hide or show the data plotter, press the `Toggle Plotter` button at the top of the page.
+To hide or show the data plotter, press the `Plotter` button at the top of the page.

 To enable or disable the data plotter, tick or untick the `Plot Data` tick box.